Market Charts and The Message of the Market

 Whichever group, the Bulls or Bears, are more aggressive will drive the current trend forward.
 But that can change.
 No group has unlimited buying or selling power.
 A supply/demand imbalance tends to shift as prices approach the top or bottom of the current trading range (S/R Channel).

 On average over longer periods of time, the market is a relatively good forecasting mechanism, but the dispersion (range or variability) of prices around that average can become very wide at times.
-That is, at any arbitrary moment in time, the market's forecasting error can be considerable, like when prices approach the top or bottom of the current trading range.
-The market's natural tendency towards mean reversion (self-correction by trending back toward that average and staying within the broader trading range) gives patient investors a huge exploitable advantage.
+That is, at any arbitrary moment in time, the market's forecasting error can be considerable, like when prices approach the top or bottom of the current TR.
+The market's natural tendency towards mean reversion (self-correction by trending back toward that average and staying within the broader Trading Range) gives patient investors a huge exploitable advantage.

 Market prices are driven by forward-looking expectations of likely future value, which are based on backward-looking fundamental economic realities.
 Because prices are forward looking, they trade in a dynamic range along the expected broader economic trend.
 But there will be times when forward-looking momentum, trending forces that operate with a positive feedback mechanism, will propel prices to unsustainable extremes, thus inviting a correction.
 Prices are also backward looking.
 When (forward-looking) anticipatory mistakes are made about reported (backward-looking) fundamental realities, prices quickly correct to better reflect surprising news and commentary.